nfrechette/acl/docs/cmu_performance.md

 *Note: Down-sampling variants were causing issues and were disabled in the interest of keeping things fair.
 This speeds up the compression time considerably but does not affect the compressed size much*

 **Results from Unreal 4.15.0**

-# Unity 5

-Even though the data set comes from the Unity store, the Unity EULA expressly forbids the usage of the engine for competitive analysis without prior written concent.

 # Results in images